Things to do in Corinthia

 Enjoy an audio-guided tour of the archaeological site in 8 languages.
 Visit the Delphi Archaeological Museum and explore the scenic mountain village of Arachova.
 At Delphi, relive and explore the ancient world with our innovative Virtual reality device and our multilingual commentary.
 After breakfast, board the air-conditioned bus at one of the main pick up points in Athens and head to Delphi with a scenic drive across the mainland.
 Enjoy a virtual reality, audio-guided tour inside the archaeological site, with entry tickets pre-booked and paid for you if you select the option.
 Admire the monuments of ancient Greece and see the Omphalos, considered by the ancient Greeks to be the center of the world.
 Explore the ancient theater, the hippodrome, the stadium, and the Tholos.
 Then you will visit the Delphi Archaeological Museum to complete your immersive experience.
 Later you will have the chance to stop at the picturesque mountain villages of Delphi and Arachova, known for its handmade crafts and traditional Greek architecture.
 Enjoy lunch, a quick coffee, or a bit of shopping.
 Afterward, the minibus with your driver will take you back to Athens and drop you off at one of the points in the city.

 Embark on an unforgettable guided day trip from Athens to Delphi, the navel of the ancient Greek world.
 Visit the Delphi Archeological Site and museum.
-See the Temple of Apollo, the Sanctuary of Athena Pronaia, and more.
+See the Temple of Apollo, the Sanctuary of Athena Pronaia, and more. *Please note that the tour does not currently visit Athena Pronaia for safety reasons.
 Later, enjoy some free time to explore a scenic village.
 The morning of your trip, meet your licensed tour guide and depart in a comfortable, air-conditioned vehicle.
-The drive takes about 2.5 hours going each way, so sit back and enjoy the passing scenery as you pass through the Boeotia plains.
+The drive takes about 3 hours going each way, so sit back and enjoy the passing scenery as you pass through the Boeotia plains.
 As you travel, immerse yourself in Ancient Greece as your guide tells tales about ancient Greek mythology, King Oedipus, God Apollo, and more.
 During a guided tour through the archaeological site, see some of the most important and unique archaeological monuments, such as the Temple of Apollo and its oracle, the Athenian Stoa, and the Polygonal Wall.
 Later, visit the Archaeological Museum of Delphi (entry fees paid on site), which hosts globally known pieces of art like the Sphinx of Naxos, the Statue of Antinous, the Siphnian Treasury, and the Charioteer of Delphi.
-After visiting Delphi, hop back on the bus to the multicolored village of Arachova, built on the mountainside.
-Take free time to arrange lunch at a traditional taverna (costs not included).
-Stroll around the village’s narrow alleys, enter some artisanal shops for local delicacies, and admire the hand-woven carpets.
-In the late afternoon, depart for your return to Athens on another 2.5-hour drive.
+After visiting Delphi archaeological site, hop back on the bus to visit a traditional Greek taverna (costs not included) on the mountainside.
+Take some free time to enjoy your lunch or appreciate the beautiful surroundings.
+In the late afternoon, depart for your return to Athens on another 3 hour drive.

 From Athens: Delphi and Meteora 2-Day Guided Tour